-Today we made some chishi.
+We made chishi at the dojo today.
 Chishi are training tools.
 The name translates as ‘strength stone.’
 They are used in Okinawan karate to develop our arms and shoulders.
 They pour concrete into a mold and make the handle from a dowel.
 We use them the same way and we make them the same way.
 It’s simple and it works.

 We use free weights and other kinds of resistance training for some ranges of motion.
 We use chishi to develop strength along axes of shoulder and elbow rotation that the lifting and resistance exercises miss.
 For striking, deflecting and seizing techniques this is advantageous.
 For countering them it can be decisive.

 Some new members had never seen a chishi before.
 Some people had seen them but never used one.
 Some people had used them but never made one.
 So we made a plan.